pandulapeter/campfire/README.md

 # Campfire (Android)
 *Explore a handpicked library of high quality song lyrics and chords.*

 Campfire is a companion app for musicians and people who like to sing.
-It contains a small, but growing number of songs and song collections as well as useful features such as transposing the key signature, auto-scroll or the ability to create your own playlists.
+It contains a small, but growing number of songs and song collections as well as useful features such as transposing the key signature, auto-scroll or the ability to create and share your own playlists.

 The app follows the latest Material design guidelines, featuring beautiful animations and supporting both light and dark themes.